ucl-tbr-group-project/regression/README.md

  - `feature_def` can be either:
     - `0` to include all features,
     - a name of a file containing a line-separated list of features to include,
+ - `prev_model` can be either:
+    - `0` to use only the input features for training,
+    - a name of a model file that is evaluated on the input features to produce additional feature set,
  - and `optional arguments` depend on the chosen model, see the contents of the [models/](./tbr_reg/models) directory for details.